apoorvap11/Mortgage-risk-modeling/README.md

 ## Project Objective

 Predict the likelihood that a mortgage is **high-priced**, defined as a loan with an annual percentage rate significantly above comparable market rates.
-This prediction task matters because high-priced loans disproportionately affect vulnerable groups — making interpretability and fairness essential.
+This prediction task matters because high-priced loans disproportionately affect vulnerable groups, making interpretability and fairness essential.

 This project answers:
 - **What features most influence mortgage pricing risk?**